Skip to content

 If we want to break the cycle, we need to make sure ballots always feel more powerful than bullets.
 That’s how we move forward—and how we ensure our democracy survives the next 250 years.

-Jeanne Sheehan Zaino is a professor of political science and international studies at Iona University, Bloomberg political contributor and senior democracy fellow at the Center for the Study of the Presidency & Congress.
+Jeanne Sheehan Zaino is a professor of political science at Iona University, a democracy visiting fellow at the Harvard Kennedy Schools' Ash Center for Democratic Governance and Innovation, senior democracy fellow at the Center for the Study of the Presidency & Congress, & a Bloomberg News political contributor.

 Read More